 - If the UE supports relaxed measurement and relaxedMeasurement is present in SIB2, the UE may further relax the needed measurements, as specified in clause 5.2.4.9.

-- UE supporting LP-WUS may perform further relaxed serving cell and neighbouring cell measurements on MR as specified in clause 5.2.4.12.1or serving cell measurement offloading from MR to LR as specified in clause 5.2.4.12.3.
+- UE supporting LP-WUS in RRC_IDLE and RRC_INACTIVE states and relaxedMeasurementForServingAndNeighboringCell is present in SIB2, the UE may perform relaxed serving cell and further neighbouring cell measurements on MR as specified in clause 5.2.4.12.1.
+If the UE supports LP-WUS in RRC_IDLE and RRC_INACTIVE states and offloadMeasurementForServingCell is present in SIB2, the UE may perform serving cell measurement offloading from MR to LR as specified in clause 5.2.4.12.3.

 - For UE camping on NTN cell, if the UE supports skipping TN measurement, and the UE has obtained its location information, and if coverageAreaInfoList and tn-AreaIdList are broadcast in system information, the UE may not perform measurements of a TN frequency when UE is not in the coverage of that frequency provided via tn-AreaIdList, regardless of the frequency priority.